-Note: An official withdrawal is the date a completed Course Withdrawal Form is received in the Manhattan Area Technical College office.
+Note: An official withdrawal is the date a completed Course Withdrawal Form is received by the Student Services Department in the main office of Manhattan Area Technical College.
 A student may officially withdraw from a course with no transcripted notation of enrollment if the Drop/Add form is completed and received by the MATC office by the 10th day of the semester.
 A grade of W will appear on the student's transcript if the student officially withdraws from a course by the 42nd day of the semester (see the academic calendar for exact dates).
-If a course has been competed prior to the 44th day of the semester, an earned grade cannot be changed to a W. After the 42nd day the student will receive a transcripted grade based on work completed relevant to the course requirements.
+If a course has been completed prior to the 44th day of the semester, an earned grade cannot be changed to a W. After the 42nd day the student will receive a transcripted grade based on work completed relevant to the course requirements.